Monstro33/FirstAide/frontend/public/markdown/AllergicReaction/AllergicReactionInfant/shockInfant.md

 - Talk to the infant to assess if they are responsive.
 - Check for breathing by placing your cheek near the nose and mouth of the infant to feel their breath for 5 to 10 seconds.
 - Continue to monitor the infant’s respiration rate at least every 5 minutes,even if they are breathing on their own.
-- If the infant stops breathing or is not breathing adequately, GO TO
+- If the infant stops breathing or is not breathing adequately:

 [Go to CPR](/instructions/3/1/7)